What are stem cells and why are they important?

 Stem cells could have vast potential in developing new therapies.

 Stem cells in drug development

-Do current therapies work?
+Do current stem-cell therapies work?

-A 2016 study published in Cell Stem Cell counts 570 of these clinics in the United States alone.
+A 2016 study published in Cell Stem Cell counted 570 of these clinics in the United States alone.
 They offer stem cell-based therapies for disorders ranging from sports injuries to cancer.